 Chair, Board of Directors

-Sue retired in 2018 with more than 10 years in management at Unity Point Health Trinity.
+Sue Kaiser began her career in Davenport, Iowa as an Accountant for a local CPA firm.
+She then worked in the Health Care Unit of John Deere.
+Sue retired in 2018 with more than 10 years in management at UnityPoint Health Trinity.
 Her last position was the Director of Project Management where she was involved in the $65 million dollar addition to the Rock Island Hospital Campus!

+Sue loves the Quad Cities!
+This is where she raised her family and where her grandchildren call home!
 She served on the Board of Directors for Gilda’s Club in Davenport, Iowa for 13 years and is a dedicated supporter to many community organizations in the Quad Cities!
 She appreciates the Heart and Hope that Heart of Hope Outreach Ministry instills in the Quad Cities!

-Vice Chair, Board of Directors
+Secretary, Board of Directors

 Member, Board of Directors